Gospel

 • To Become

-And we know from Paul’s words in Galatians 5:1, 13 that God intends the liberty He gives to carry a purpose; HIS purpose.
-And one of His purposes is to conform us to the image of Christ (2 Cor.
-3:18).
+And we know from Paul’s words in Galatians 5:1, 13 that the liberty God gives us is meant for HIS purposes, not our selfish ones.
+And one of His purposes is to conform us to the image of Christ (see II Corinthians 3:18).
 Just think about that…we have the privilege of being made again/made over.
 Why?
 So that God is honored and glorified by what we become.
 That’s awesome.
 And here is why:

 • Christ was the image of the Father – see Hebrews 1: 1-3 & Colossians 1:13-15